 The CTIA and its carrier members have recognized the need for point-of-sale (POS) SMS opt-ins.
-Accordingly, they have decided to enact additional rules and conditions for business to consumer (B2C) short code messaging campaigns that opt-in consumers at at POS.
-Most of the enacted rules benefit the consumer but there are two rules which seem to be made without the customers best interests in mind.
-Lets go over the new rules one by one:
+Accordingly, they have decided to enact additional rules and conditions for business to consumer (B2C) shortcode messaging campaigns that opt-in consumers at POS.
+Most of the enacted rules benefit the consumer but there are two rules which seem to be made without the customers’ best interests in mind.
+Let us go over the new rules one by one:

 Users must confirm their participation with an MO message.
 Before users are subscribed to any POS program, they must either reply to a pushed MT message or send a keyword.